DynamoDS/DynamoPrimer/09_Custom-Nodes/9-5_Python-Revit.md

 ![Exercise](images/9-4/pythonRevit.png)

 ###Platform Specific APIs

+The plan behind the Dynamo Project is to widen the scope of platform implementation.
+As Dynamo adds more programs to the docket, users will have more access to Platform-Specific APIs from the Python scripting environment.

 ### Exercise 01
 >Create a new Revit Project.
 Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.